Tsetseg19/AccountNumberVoiceOver/README.md

 - Routing number

 ## Overview
-AccessibilityPractice is an iOS application that demonstrates an **Account Screen** built using the MVVM architecture with modular components.
-The app incorporates VoiceOver accessibility, ensuring that screen readers can accurately read out:
+AccessibilityPractice is an iOS application that demonstrates an **Account Screen** structured in MVVM architecture with modular components.
+The app incorporates VoiceOver ios SwiftUI accessibility, ensuring that screen readers can accurately read out their account information.
-- Account type
-- Built in image
-- Account number (digit by digit)
-- Routing number (digit by digit)

 This approach enhances accessibility for visually impaired users by providing clear, auditory cues for each piece of account information.

 ## Features
 - Modular Accounts Screen following **MVVM architecture**